-Make information readily available to the media.
+It is important to make information readily available to the media.
 Please call or email contest results to newspaper, radio, and school immediately after each contest.
 Contact information is included on page 25 of this handbook.

 Responsibilities During the Season